krze/twitter/README.md

 - [X] User can compose a new tweet by tapping on a compose button.
 - [X] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
 - [X] User can retweet, favorite, and reply to the tweet directly from the timeline feed.
+- [X] User can access profile page of self containing tweets, followers, following
+- [X] User can access profile page of others containing tweets, followers, following by tapping on avatar
+- [X] User can slide open sidebar menu with pan gesture on hamburger

 #### Optional